AB-David/React-State-Bank/README.md

 ![MIT logo](https://bit.ly/2MonZuG)

 # React-State-Bank
+This is one of the projects I was working on to get my professional software engineering certification in Full Stack Development by MIT xPro.
+If you are curious about this rigorous program you can learn more about it here.

 ## Description:
 A banking application which demonstrates a full and in-depth dive to React's state capabilities in regards to reusable components, managing validation and state.
 The app allows users to sign up, login/out, preform financial transactions and keeps track of thier balance.